-NOTE: This system looks not only at the active area of CO2 absorbent; it also looks for abnormal temperature profiles.
-A warning may be given when CO2 is channelling through the bed.
+NOTE: This system looks not only at the active area of CO_2 absorbent; it also looks for abnormal temperature profiles.
+A warning may be given when CO_2 is channelling through the bed or if the gas is flowing the wrong way through the scrubber.

 This warning though may prove to be too late for some individuals.
-This system is NOT a CO2 detector or sensor!
-In all cases, if the scrubber warning is activated whilst underwater the ONLY cure is to ascend and revert to Open Circuit bailout.
+This system is NOT a CO_2 detector or sensor!

+In all cases, if the second scrubber warning "Scrubber Warning - Bailout" is activated whilst underwater the ONLY cure is to revert to Open Circuit bailout and ascend immediately.

-WARNING: Be aware that CO2 symptoms may be masked when breathing a high ppO2 mixture (0.7 bar is regarded as high in this context).
+WARNING: Be aware that CO_2 symptoms may be masked when breathing a high ppO_2 mixture (0.7 bar is regarded as high in this context).
 IF IN DOUBT BAIL OUT!